-The CFRF, in partnership with RI DEM, is launching a Black Sea Bass Research Fleet in the Southern New England and Mid-Atlantic Bight region.
-The project will employ eight Rhode Island commercial and recreational fishermen, utilizing a variety of gear types, to collect biological and fishery data on black sea bass throughout the year.
-Data will be collected and transmitted to the CFRF using a specifically designed black sea bass sampling application on Android tablets.
-Research Fleet participants will sample black sea bass within their typical fishing grounds throughout the year for a period of eight months.
+The CFRF, in partnership with RI DEM, launched a Black Sea Bass Research Fleet in the Southern New England and Mid-Atlantic Bight region.
+The project employs eight Rhode Island commercial and recreational fishermen, utilizing a variety of gear types, to collect biological and fishery data on black sea bass throughout the year.
+Data is collected and transmitted to the CFRF using a specifically designed black sea bass sampling application on Android tablets.
+Research Fleet participants sample black sea bass within their typical fishing grounds throughout the year for a period of eight months.

 - Collect and communicate critically needed black sea bass data (catch and effort, bycatch, and biological) in a cost effective way using modern electronic technology and fishermen’s time on the water.

 - Contribute to the improvement of the northern Atlantic black sea bass stock assessment.

 - Develop a model approach for fishery dependent data collection that involves the commercial and recreational fishing industries.

 - F/V Laura Lynn - Point Judith, RI